Diet is Key - How To Eat Clean So You Can Get Lean

 I think about nutrition, the more I crave ice cream, and I will

 go out and get some.
 I'm sure you know the feeling of disgust after

-pigging out, but I guess that is what
+pigging out, but I guess that is what happens when we deprive ourselves

-When I look at pictures of women like you, I have a hard time believing
+I look at pictures of women like you, I have a hard time believing

 I am very healthy.
 When I tell people about how I try to eat better,

 they just say things like, "Why?
 You're skinny enough as it

 know what I mean.

+So, my main question is this.
 What is more important, diet or exercise?

 Can I still reach my goal in 3-6 months just by continuing what

-I am doing now workout wise (with the occasional brownie
+I am doing now workout wise (with the occasional bowl of brownie

-batter bowl of ice cream)?
+batter ice cream)?
 Thanks again for taking the time to respond,

-it's nice to know that I am not alone and that someone has once been in my shoes!
+it's nice to know that I am not alone and that someone has been

-up, so that your body burns calories more efficiently.
+up so that your body burns calories more efficiently.